scaleway/serverless-gateway/docs/source/observability.md

 ## Dashboard

-The deployment tool will automatically import a Grafana dashboard for Kong.
+The deployment tool will automatically import a Grafana dashboard for Kong into your cockpit.
 This dashboard gives you a quick overview of the health of your Kong gateway.

+Here is the link to the [Kong dashboard](https://grafana.com/grafana/dashboards/16897-kong-statsd-exporter/) used by the project.

 The URL of the dashboard will be displayed at the end of the deployment.